Skip to content

 def str = "Hello, Groovy!"

-println str.substring(7) // Output Groovy!
+println str.substring(7) // Outputs Groovy!

-println str.substring(0, 5) // Output Hello
+println str.substring(0, 5) // Outputs Hello

 String Replacement